Soezdemir23/01-19-2022/README.md

 ## What went wrong?
 I tried to get into aws/azure, but they required a phone number I was not able to provide and couldn't get ahold of their support except bots.
+So i tried to use heroku, which worked at first  until I realized that I need to change quite a few php.ini settings for it to work.
+Now, trying to deploy to heroku, so I can link it to the github pages, failed.
+I have no time for this yet.
+Going to do it today for another hour, before I continue with my usual training